jumpsiegel/near-rps/NOTES.md

    npm install near-cli -g

-To install the npm dependencies
+To install the npm dependencies of this test program

    npm install